Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 <Alert status="success">
    <AlertIcon />
-   **Congratulations!** You have successfully connected to XM Cloud and built your first project, that has an environment that is set up and ready to be used.
+   **Congratulations!** You have successfully deployed your first XM Cloud project that has an environment that is set up and ready to be used.
 The solution code is ready and connected to a CI/CD pipeline as well.
-Setting up a CI/CD pipeline in some development scenarios can take days or weeks, but XM Cloud tools help you complete it within minutes here.
+Setting up a CI/CD pipeline in some development scenarios can take days or weeks but XM Cloud tools help you complete it within minutes here.
 </Alert>

 ### Related XM Cloud Documentation